XMAMan/GraphicEngineExamples/readme.md

 ------------------------------
 This project shows how to use the GraphicEngine.
 There is support for WinForm and WPF.
 Outputmethods are 2D, 3D and Raytracing.

+Note: DirectX mode only runs under WinForms, and DirectX must be installed first.
+To do so, copy the files from here: https://github.com/XMAMan/GraphicEngineExamples/blob/master/DirectXSetup.zip to a local directory and use DXSETUP.exe

 ## Usage of the Raytracer
 -------------------------
 ### Step 1: Create your scene with blender